epandurski/swpt-k8s-config/README.md

 The new shards will have the names `shard-0` and `shard-1`, and each will be responsible for half of the records previously belonging to the parent shard.
-(That is: `shard-0` will be responsible for the records which MD5-hash starts with binary `0`, and `shard-1` will be responsible for the records which MD5-hash starts with binary `1`.)
+(That is: `shard-0` will be responsible for the records whose MD5-hash's first bit is 0, and `shard-1` will be responsible for the records whose MD5-hash's first bit is 1.)
 When those children shards are again close to becoming overloaded, you can again split each of them into two, resulting in four shards in total (`shard-00`, `shard-01`, `shard-10`, and `shard-11`).
+You can continue scaling by recursively splitting existing shards as needed.

 The process of shard splitting is completely automated, but must be triggered manually.
 To trigger a shard split, navigate to the `shards`